sandialabs/PyRIID/README.md

 API documentation can be found [here](https://sandialabs.github.io/PyRIID).

-You can also build the docs with the following commands:
+Build the docs with the following:

 ```sh
 pip install -r pdoc/requirements.txt